AnthusAI/Plexus/README.md

 ```

 The simulate command:
-- Creates an Experiment record
+- Creates an Evaluation record
 - Generates synthetic binary classification results
 - Computes standard ML metrics in real-time
-- Updates the experiment with metrics as results are generated
+- Updates the Evaluation with metrics as results are generated

 This is useful for:
-- Testing the experiment tracking system
+- Testing the Evaluation tracking system
 - Demonstrating the metrics calculation pipeline
 - Generating sample data for UI development
 - Validating metric calculations